BepisThrone/SexLab-Wiki/docs/slp/why-pplus.md

 ### "Will I lose my MCM settings?"

 P+ uses a different settings system, so you'll need to reconfigure.
-However, once set up, your settings persist across all saves automatically.
+However, once set up, your settings are saved to `Settings.yaml` and persist across all saves automatically.

 ---